 Landscape photography is all about the exploration for great images both large and small.
 Setting out on long hikes that eventually lead you to vast overlooks is truly an exhilarating experience.
-However, one of the more creative and enjoyable experiences in landscape photography is photographing macro natural designs.
-Instead of grueling inclines that lead you to massive vistas, you have the ability to slow down and construct small scenes that most people pass by.
+However, one of the more creative and enjoyable experiences for landscape photographers is photographing small subject using a macro photography lens.
+Instead of grueling inclines that lead you to massive vistas, you have the ability to slow down and look for photography composition with smaller scenes that most people pass by.

 So, how do you construct an interesting macro natural design photo?
 I’ve listed a few ideas to help you slow down and think creatively about the smaller scenes in nature.

 #1: Look For Repetition in Shapes and Designs

 One of the most effective ways of using macro natural designs is to look for designs themselves.
 Nature is full of various shapes and patterns that you can use to create a great photograph.
 One design is great, but when you see the same thing repeating multiple times in a small scene, it’s usually worth shooting.
 Repetition has the ability to grab people’s attention almost to the effect of being hypnotized by a spinning wheel.

 When you are photographing similar shapes and designs in a repeating pattern, try to compose a photograph that includes the idea of repetition but not so far back that you get space on the edges or corners of your frame.
 This technique works really well with desert plants, mosses, succulents, and leaves.

 #2: Groups Elements Together

 As humans, we naturally gravitate towards groups.
 Why not use that to your advantage in your macro photography composition?
 Slowly make your way through a landscape looking for ways you can photograph multiple macro objects within the same frame.